dsgrid/dsgrid/docs/source/explanations/queries.rst

    The default is to take a union of all datasets.

-4. If the option ``--persist-intermediate-table`` is ``true`` (which is the default) then dsgrid will evaluate the Spark job by writing the dataframe to the filesystem in the directory ``query_output/cached_tables``.
+4. If the option ``--persist-intermediate-table`` is ``true`` (which is the default) then dsgrid will evaluate the Spark query from the previous step by writing the dataframe to the filesystem in the directory ``query_output/cached_tables``.
 This can be disabled by setting ``--no-persist-intermediate-table``.

 5. Apply any dimension_filters defined in the ``result`` data model of the query.